inflac/USB-Condom/README.md

 ## What do i need to build such a USB-Condom?
 ### Shopping List
-* What you need to build the exact same USB-Condoms as here described, you will need to buy some USB Plugs and USB Ports.
+* What you will need to build the exact same USB-Condoms as here described are some USB Plugs and USB Ports.
 * You will also need a soldering iron and solder.
 If you would like to print a case too, you will need acces to a 3D-printer.

 | USB A      | USB C      |